-I started this blog 4 years ago, exactly at the time when I also started medical school.
+Before I give you the transcript, a preface: I started this blog 4 years ago, exactly at the time when I also started medical school.
 In a way, my journey with The Monsoon Diaries would not have been possible without my parallel journey through medical school.

-And after about 60 countries with The Monsoon Diaries, I’ve also been conferred my medical degree in my very home of New York City.
+And after about 70 countries with The Monsoon Diaries, I’ve also been conferred my medical degree in my very home of New York City.
 Therefore, I figure it would be appropriate to mark the end of my 4 year journey of medical school by posting my graduation speech here on The Monsoon Diaries, because again, one couldn’t have existed without the other.

 Thanks to Lei Zhao for all his guidance in how to write a good graduation speech.

 SUNY Downstate College of Medicine Commencement, May 28, 2014.

 I’m feeling nostalgic for right now, this moment already becoming a memory.
 And I’m feeling nostalgic for the time when I was applying to medical school, my pre-med advisor told us: “Look to your left.
 Now look to your right.
 Chances are, neither of them is going to be a doctor.”

 I’m feeling even nostalgic for the day when I felt deeply uncertain whether I’d be one of the few who made it, and so, looking for reassurance, I turned to a fellow pre-med friend and told her how hard I’d been studying for the GRE.
 She furrowed her brow and shook her head.
 “Med students take the MCAT.
 You’re prepping for the wrong test.

 I was definitely not reassured, but I was grateful.
 That same friend later helped me get a spot in an emergency medicine volunteer program at Bellevue Hospital Center, an experience that led me to choose emergency medicine as my specialty.